los-cocos/cocos/README.rst

  * more complex sample programs

-   You can find it in the samples directory in the source distribution, and the most complex in subdrectories there, including a presentation done with Cocos himself.
+   You can find it in the samples directory in the source distribution, and the most complex in subdirectories there, including a presentation done with Cocos himself.

    After unpacking, to run the samples you can do